 Seek out a science-based, nutritionally sound program that takes a holistic approach—incorporating a plan for healthy eating and exercise based on your personal factors instead of one-size fits all.

-The program also offers several BodyKey by Nutrilite™ food products to help you stay on track, including meal replacement shakes and meal bars along with protein and fiber bars and other snacks.
+Many programs also encourage the use of meal replacements and nutrient-dense snacks.
+BodyKey by Nutrilite™ offers several food products to help you stay on track, including meal replacement shakes and meal bars along with protein and fiber bars and other snacks.